Twilight language: In the Pali Canon

 Although twilight language is primarily a feature of esoteric traditions such as the Vajrayana, Bucknell and Stuart-Fox cite the Thai Bhikkhu Buddhadasa as having explored "the importance of symbolic language in the Pali Canon ... in a number of lectures and publications."

 In Sonepur literature

 Sonepur, Odisha and its literature is championed by such as Charyapada, Matsyendranath, Daripada and other Naths:

 The growth of literature at Sonepur can be traced to Charyapada, to Matsyendranath and Daripada of the Natha cult.
-They wrote esoteric poetry in language known as Sandhya bhasa.
+They wrote esoteric poetry in a language known as Sandhya bhasa.
 The local idioms they used are still in currency in this area.